The Egyptian (film): Marlon Brando quits

 In February 1954, a week before filming was to start, Brando took part in a reading of the script.
 Dunne says Brando read the part "absolutely beautifully" but then Curtiz said "How can I with all my genius make you play this man who is one minute hero the next moment villain?"
 Dunne says he went home to write a memo for Curtiz then got a call saying Brando had quit the film.
 Brando said he was unable to play his part due to mental strain and had his psychiatrist support him.
 As location filming in Egypt had already started, Fox sued Brando for $2 million.

 Filming was postponed.
 Fox tried to borrow Dirk Bogarde from J. Arthur Rank in Britain.
 Hedda Hopper suggested John Cassavetes.
 Cameron Mitchell, then a Fox contract star tested for the role of the Pharaoh.
 Farley Granger was the next choice and considered the role, but then decided he was not interested after having just moved to New York.
 Other contenders for the role had been John Derek and Cameron Mitchell, who were all screen tested.
-Eventually the role went to Edmund Purdom borrowed from MGM.
+Eventually the role of Sinuhe went to Edmund Purdom borrowed from MGM.
 MGM took $300,000 for Purdom's services although he was only paid $500 a week.
 Cassavetes later credited Hopper for helping to kick-start his career in Hollywood by her public push for him.

 Philip Dunne later said he tried to get Zanuck to cast Cassavetes as the Pharaoh but Zanuck wanted an English actor to play it.
 "He thought all kings, emperors and nobility should be played by English actors", said Dunne.
 Michael Wilding played the part.
 Dunne says he also wanted Dana Wynter to play Nefertiti – he thought the actress just looked like the real queen – but instead "Zanuck let Michael Curtiz cast some lumpish girlfriend who looked about as much like Nefertiti as you or I do."

 Fox's lawsuit against Brando was resolved when the actor agreed to make Désirée (1954) for the studio.